 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: State government.
 Other: None.
 The VOCA, Crime Victim Assistance Grant Program, Subgrant Award Report is a required submission by state grantees, within 90 days of their awarding a subgrant for the provision of crime victim services.
-VOCA and the Program Guidelines require each state victim assistance office to report to OVC on the impact of the Federal funds, to certify compliance with the eligibility requirements of VOCA, and to provide a summary of proposed activities.
+VOCA and the Program Guidelines require each state victim assistance office to report to OVC on the impact of the Federal funds, to Start Printed Page 70372certify compliance with the eligibility requirements of VOCA, and to provide a summary of proposed activities.
 This information will be aggregated and serve as supporting documentation for the Director's biennial report to the President and to the Congress on the effectiveness of the activities supported by these grants.
 This request is for an extension of a currently approved reporting instrument, with no revisions.

 (5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: The number of VOCA-funded victim assistance programs varies widely from State to State.
 A review of information currently available to this Office on the number of active victim assistanceprograms in 15 states selected for variance in size and population revealed that a State would be responsible for entering subgrant data for as many as 436 programs (California) to as few as 12 programs (District of Columbia).